wasakredit/prestashop-addon-1.6/README.md

 6. Go to Wasa Kredit module administration page.
 7. Fill out the "Client ID" and "Client secret key"
 8. You are ready to use Wasa Kredit services.

+If you are looking for the addon for Prestashop 1.7 go here https://github.com/wasakredit/prestashop-addon-1.7/